GerardClotet/Salty-Colors/README.md

 - A - Move left
 - D - Move Right
 - Space - Jump
-- L - Dash
 - W - Move up (God mode)
 - S - Move down (God mode)
+- L - Dash

+* The wall bounce works when you jump to a wall and then jump again against the wall.
+As a result the wall will force your direction to change in the oposite side.

 ## Debug Keys

 - F1 - Load first level (from the beginning)
-- F2 - Load current level (from the beginning)
+- F2 - Load second level (from the beginning)
-- F3 - Load second level (from the beginning)
+- F3 - Load current level (from the beginning)
 - F5 - Save current state
 - F6 - Load previous state
 - F9 - View colliders
 - F10 - GodMode

+## Inovations

+- Loading animations via XML

+- Entity System

+- Dash

+- Wall bounce

 ## Authors